 Victim Services is a unit of the Waco Police Department.
-It is currently staffed with a Director of Victim Services, Melissa Beseda, Volunteer Coordinator, Tami Parsons and a Crime Victim’s Compensation Specialist, Melissa Sparks.
-This program was developed in order to serve the needs of victims/witnesses and their families.
-Our primary function is to provide on-scene crisis intervention.
-Staff is on-call 24-hours a day, 7-days a week.
-The unit provides on-scene crisis intervention, death notifications, victim education, follow-up contact, assistance with Crime Victims' Compensation and Victim Impact statements, criminal justice advocacy, legal advocacy, court accompaniment, and assessment and referral services, as well as other pertinent victim needs.
+It is currently staffed with a Director of Victim Services, Melissa Beseda, Volunteer Coordinator, Tami Parsons and a Crime Victims Compensation Specialist, Melissa Sparks.
+The unit provides on-scene crisis intervention, death notifications, victim education, emotional support, follow-up contact, assistance with Crime Victims Compensation, referral services and other pertinent victim needs.

 Director of Victim Services

 Crime Victim Compensation Specialist